TryGhost/migrate/packages/mg-medium-export/README.md

 migrate medium <path to zip file>
 ```

+**Note:** The zip path can be to a singular zip file or a folder of zip files

 It's possible to pass more options, in order to achieve a better migration file for Ghost:

 - **`-V` `--verbose`**